How to Clear DPF - Diesel Particulate Filter and Lamba Sensor Repair

 These services are perfectly adapted for the latest generation of particulate filters and will ensure that your engine runs powerfully, efficiently and safely.

-Euro Car Upgrades offers diagnostics, installation & coding in Maroochydore on the Sunshine Coast QLD & Australia wide
+Euro Car Electronics offers diagnostics, installation & coding in Maroochydore on the Sunshine Coast QLD & Australia wide

 - This fits